Archbishop Molloy High School: History

 The school is staffed by the Marist Brothers, founded by Saint Marcellin Champagnat.

 In 1892, Br.
 Zephiriny opened St. Ann's Academy in two brownstone buildings at East 76 Street and Lexington Avenue.
 Initially a parish elementary school, the program expanded to include a two-year commercial course and then a four-year high school program.
 Initially conducted entirely in French, the school moved to English-language instruction, and by the 20th century, the Brothers anglicized the name to St. Ann's.
 During the Theodore Roosevelt era, the school briefly took on a military air, with uniforms and a marching band.
 Boarding facilities were added.
 When the original parish church was replaced in 1912 with the present-day church, the Brothers acquired the old building and converted it as a gymnasium.
 A purpose-built five-story school building was then constructed, and other neighboring buildings were acquired.

 65 years after its foundation, the school enrollment was 800 in grades one through twelve, and all available buildings were full.
 Some of the earliest buildings had deteriorated structurally, and required replacement.

 Archbishop Thomas Edmund Molloy, the Ordinary of the Diocese of Brooklyn, offered the Marist Brothers a 6 acre site he had purchased in central Queens County.
 In 1957, the Brothers moved to the new site, naming the building in honor of Archbishop Molloy.
 The building received an award from the Queens Chamber of Commerce's annual architectural competition in 1957.
 The expanded facilities had the school nearly double its enrollment.

 In 1956, at the request of the Diocesan bishop, Archbishop Thomas E. Molloy, a high school in East Elmhurst was opened as Msgr.
 McClancy Memorial High School in honor of Msgr.
 Joseph V. McClancy's priestly, energetic, scholarly nature as he contributed so much to Catholic Education.

-In 1987, the Ralph DiChiaro Center for Arts and Sciences was dedicated.
+In 1987, the Ralph DeChiaro Center for Arts and Sciences was dedicated.

 In 2000, Molloy became co-educational.
-It graduated its first female in 2004.
+It graduated its first coed class in 2004.

 Richard Karsten, class of 1981, was appointed President of Molloy in July 2010.
 He served on the school's first director in the 1990s and is a member of the Stanner Hall of Fame.